john-hewitt/backpack-website/index.md

 The name "Backpack" is inspired by the fact that a backpack is like a bag---but more orderly.
 Like a bag-of-words, a Backpack representation is a sum of non-contextual senses, but a Backpack is more orderly, because the weights in this sum depend on the ordered sequence.

 <!--{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %}   {% include button.html text="Demo" link="#" %}  {% include button.html text="ACL Paper" link="#" %}-->

+#### Limitations
+We do not believe the Backpack is an "inherently interpretable" architecture, or that sense vectors make interpretability easy.
+We do believe that the decomposition implemented in Backpacks does allow for new tools, the utility of which we're exploring.
+We discuss limitations in our paper, but to name a few, many sense vectors have no obvious interpretation, and _many_ are combined together to form the final prediction; furthermore, sense vectors assign scores over the whole vocabulary, which our visualizations do not show most of.

 #### Demo a Backpack language model